 Patrons may renew law library materials online by accessing their online patron record.

 Overdue charges are 50 cents per day per item.
 Charges for recalled items are $1 per day per item after 10 days.
 Charges for overdue reserve materials are 50 cents per hour per item.
 Replacement cost for lost or damaged items is $100, plus a per-item processing charge of $35 for in-print items, or $50 for out-of-print items.
-Students who fail to return materials or to pay charges may have library privileges (such as checkout & renewal) blocked and holds may be placed on their Bursar & Registrar accounts.
+Students who fail to return library materials or pay library fines may have borrowing privileges blocked.

 The following types of materials do not circulate: reporters, statutes and codes; administrative regulations; periodicals and law reviews; multi-volume sets; reserve books; reference books; form books; encyclopedias; looseleaf services; microforms; computer disks; any other items labeled "library use only," or having the status "lib. use only" in the online catalog.

 The Reserve Book Room (lrbr), located behind the Circulation Desk, contains materials that are for library use only.
 USF patrons may use these materials if they present a USF ID card, a valid law student ID from an ABA-accredited law school, or a Special Access Card.
 You can determine if a book that you need is located in the Reserve Book Room by reviewing the online catalog record for your book.
 If the location field states that the material is located in "LAW-RESERVE," you will need to ask for the item at the Circulation Desk.